 Someone keeps spreading the rumor to nursing students, especially RN and BSN nursing students, that they won’t have to give bed baths, handle a code brown, take vital signs, and other ‘menial’ task.
 They’ve been told that nurses aides will take care of this and they will mostly be responsible for ‘paperwork.’
 Let me be the first to give you a reality check: you’re gonna do all those things AND do paperwork.
 You don’t graduate from these responsibilities once you become a nurse.
 You own them.
 If you are lucky you might have a nurses aide to help you, but you better appreciate him/her for anything they assist you with.
 And you should NEVER ask them to do something you have plenty of time to do yourself.

 While my sense of humor has always been on the dry side, nursing school gave me a new appreciation for quick a wit and the ability to find humor in any situation.
 Nursing is stressful, emotional, and can be extremely tragic at times.
 Sometime in your life you will find yourself in the middle of a code situation with several nurses laughing and carrying on a conversation.
 You will learn that they aren’t doing this to be cruel or disrespectful.
 Nurses just have to find ways to cope with the tragedy and pain you will experience.
 Having a good and expanded sense of humor is a great way to do this.

 11. Start networking now!

 Do you know 10 people who could help you get a job if you were in a pinch?
 No?
-Well you need to start working on it.
+Well, you need to start working on it.
 Yes?
-Well add 10 more.
-Job leads and referrals is just one of the many benefits of social media for nurses.
+Well, add 10 more.
+Job leads and referrals are just one of the many benefits of social media for nurses.

 Finding a job as a new nurse can be very difficult.
 And while some would have you believe there is a nursing shortage there are many new nurses who go months without securing employment.
 You need to make sure you have a good network so you can get your foot in the door and get your first nursing job.